taskbase/tb-grid/README.md

 ## Why `tb-grid`?

 Bootstrap is well known for its grid system.
-However, introducing an extra library into your project for something that could be achieved with a couple lines of code into your project without an extra dependency seems like overkill.
+However, introducing an extra library into your project for something that could be achieved with a couple lines of code seems like overkill.
 And even though you can use bootstrap in a modular fashion, it will confuse your devs that you only use the grid system of bootstrap.
 Furthermore it has some design flaws:
 - Annoying layers of nesting: Why do you need to wrap the stuff in a container?
 I think that stems from legacy when there was no css grid.
 - no scoping: a prefix would have been much appreciated instead of just using `.container`...